LcpMarvel/face_recognition_backend/README.md

 ```

 ## 4. face/match
-detect the face from the image and compare all the detected face with the face data set.
+Detect the face from the image and compare all the detected face with the face data set.

 ### Method
 POST